aykansandal/aykansandal/README.md

 ## 💻 Tech Stack

 - **Java:** I have a strong background in Java development, using it to create robust and scalable applications.
-- **Python:** Proficient in Python for various purposes, including scripting, automation, and web development.
+- **Python:** Proficient in Python for various purposes, mainly data science projects
 - **C:** Experience in low-level programming with C, contributing to performance-critical components.

 ## 🛠️ DevOps Skills